Graduation

 Earth Day Art Show

 CCSJ is inviting artists to submit work for Nature on the Line, an exhibition exploring the landscapes where nature and industry meet.
 Artists are encouraged to draw inspiration from local trail systems, freight lines and regional identity shaped by both rails and roots.
+As part of this exhibition, we are proud to host the One Earth Film Festival, featuring a special screening of Rails to Trails.
+This exciting collaboration celebrates themes of environmental transformation, community connection, and the evolving relationship between industry and the natural world.
+Submission deadline is April 17.

 Permanent Exhibit